VirgilSecurity/chat-back4app-android/README.md

 ### Step 4: Modify user registering

-E3Kit takes care about your private and public keys:
+E3Kit takes care about your private and public keys.
+To generate them during the registering process, we'll need to do the following:

 - In `../virgilsecurity/virgilback4app/util/` create `RxEthree` class: